broadinstitute/imaging-platform-pipelines/README.md

 ## Guidelines for creating pipelines

--**Note**:
+**Note**:

-Each pipeline has two versions – one with `CreateBatchFiles` module enabled (named e.g. `analysis.cppipe`), and the other with the moduled disabled (named e.g. `analysis_without_batchfile.cppipe`).
+1. Each pipeline has two versions – one with `CreateBatchFiles` module enabled (named e.g. `analysis.cppipe`), and the other with the moduled disabled (named e.g. `analysis_without_batchfile.cppipe`).
 When updating the pipeline, ensure that these two versions are always in sync.
 The former is required by a [script](https://github.com/broadinstitute/cellpainting_scripts/blob/master/create_batch_files.sh) for creating CellProfiler batch files, which in turn are used to create a list of groups of images to be processed together, as well as Distributed-CellProfiler configuration files.
 The latter is used to run the pipeline using [Distributed-CellProfiler](https://github.com/CellProfiler/Distributed-CellProfiler/wiki).

 2. The `ExportToSpreadsheet` module should always be configured with these values in order that the files are saved in a standard format and location